-Raw milk is just milk that has not undergone the standard process of pasteurisation.
-Advocates of raw milk argue that it is healthier and easier to digest than pasteurised milk.
-In addition, it includes many of the enzymes, vitamins, and minerals that are lost during the pasteurisation process.
-Nevertheless, there are those who claim that raw milk is unsafe since it is more likely to be infected with harmful bacteria and viruses that can cause illness.
+Raw milk is just milk that has not undergone the standard pasteurisation process.
+Raw milk advocates argue that it is healthier and easier to digest than pasteurised milk.
+In addition, it includes many of the enzymes, vitamins, and minerals lost during the pasteurisation process.
+Nevertheless, some claim that raw milk is unsafe since it is more likely to be infected with harmful bacteria and viruses that can cause illness.
 In this article, we will explain what raw milk is, how it is created, its health benefits and potential concerns, and how to buy raw milk.

 Shop our Raw Milk and Dairy Products here >